bioinfo-pf-curie/mpiSORT/examples/README.md

-# Scripts and data to tes the program
+# Scripts and data to test the program

 Your can try: